hjallepp/hjallepp.github.io/blog.md

 ## GETTING MY BLOG ON: NOVEMBER 3, 2020

 First entry in my second public online blog.
 Exciting.
 This series of entries will journal my work on the **DH2650 Game Design** course at KTH in the fall of 2020.
 Took the opportunity to use my personal Github page as a host since it will incentivize me to put some work into it, and make it look nicer.
 Prepare it for the future etc.  Right now, there's nothing here except this blog.
 None of the buttons work.
 No links are active.
 But at least I have a layout.
 Now all I need is a game idea.
-Good thing there are a few I made earlier.
+Good thing there are a few I made earlier.Y

 ---